Two upcoming Youth and family events you want to be part of!

-Welcome to Youth & Young Adult Ministries.
-We serve hundreds of youth from grade 6 through young adults up to age 35 with a wide variety of opportunities and programs available all year round.
+Welcome to Youth Ministries.
+We serve hundreds of youth from grade 6 through High School with a wide variety of opportunities and programs available all year round.
 This vibrant and active ministry works with our young people by:

 - Educating and forming in the Catholic faith, including scripture, sacraments, and morals.